GlacierEQ/llama-coder/docs/faq.md

 ### Can I use Llama Coder with remote development?
 Yes.
 For VS Code Remote Development, you need to install the extension in both local and remote VS Code instances and have Ollama running on the remote machine.

+### How do I set up CodeContext for my project?
+Enable it in settings with `"llamaCoder.codecontext.enabled": true`.
+The system will automatically begin indexing your project.
+For detailed configuration options, see the [CodeContext Documentation](./advanced/codecontext-rag.md).

 ## Troubleshooting